 Figure 6.3-1: AKMA Application Key request via NEF

-1. When the AF is about to request AKMA Application Key for the UE from the AAnF, e.g. when UE initiates application session establishment request as in clause 6.2.1, the AF discovers the HPLMN of the UE based on the A-KID and sends the request towards the AAnF via NEF service API.
-The request shall include the A-KID and the AF_ID and optionally UE Id not needed indication.
+1. The AF subscribes to the PCRF/PCF to be notified of the PLMN ID where the UE is currently attached as specified in clause 6.2.1.
+When the AF is about to request AKMA Application Key for the UE from the AAnF or the PLMN ID for UE access is changed, e.g. when UE initiates application session establishment request as in clause 6.2.1, the AF discovers the HPLMN of the UE based on the A-KID and sends the request towards the AAnF via NEF service API.
+The request shall include the A-KID, PLMN ID and the AF_ID and optionally UE Id not needed indication.